elceef/dnstwist/docs/README.md

 - GeoIP location information
 - Grabs HTTP and SMTP service banners
 - WHOIS lookups for creation and modification date
-- Prints output in CSV format
+- Prints output in CSV and JSON format

 Requirements